Almond Flour Cheese Crackers (Video)

 - Crackers will keep for a few days in a plastic container, if you can manage to keep them around that long!

-This recipe from The Gluten-Free Almond Flour Cookbook by Elena Amsterdam.All images and text ©
+This recipe from The Gluten-Free Almond Flour Cookbook (affiliate link) by Elena Amsterdam.
+I received a review copy of the book.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 Almond Flour Cheese Crackers would be great for low-carb and Keto eating plans.
 They would be a personal choice for the original South Beach Diet, due to the amount of fat, but they’re certainly healthier than a lot of foods that you get tempted by during the holidays!